 Often the only thing that comes on time is the monthly bill for the maintenance of the account.

-Subscription on your phone is also a retainer
+The subscription on your phone is also a retainer

 If you’re like most people, then you probably have a number of subscriptions running - music services, newspapers, magazines, backup service, etc. The services are paid monthly and Apple / Google is kindly pulling the payment directly from your credit card without you doing anything.